tomverbeure/color3/README.md

 My log about reverse engineering this board can be found on [this Hackaday project page](https://hackaday.io/project/122480-eecolor-color3).

+# Status

+* All the known important connections to the FPGA have been identified.
+* the `bringup` project configures the SiI9136 HDMI TX chip and successfully sends out a 640x480 test image.

+The Hackaday project log will have more detailed information.

 # The Board

 ![PCB Image with Component Markings](./doc/color3_PCB_marked.jpg)